-Action Needed: TCC review and prioritize the attached "shovel-ready" projects for TAC consideration for use in any future potential "shovel-ready" funding opportunities.
+Action Needed: TAC review and adopt TCC's recommended prioritization of the attached "shovel-ready" projects for use in any future potential "shovel-ready" funding opportunities.

 Attachments: The attachments are identified with a "DRAFT" watermark and are Resolutions 2013-03-GUAMPO, 2013-04-GUAMPO, and 2013-05-GUAMPO.